Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Averaging and Optimization Over Directed graphs

 We have seen in Section \ref{sec:consensus} that over time-varying {\em undirected} graphs, the lazy Metropolis update results in consensus on the initial average.
 In this section, we ask whether this is possible over a sequence of directed graphs.

-By way of motivation, we remark that many of the applications of distributed optimization in engineering involve directed graphs.
+By way of motivation, we remark that many applications of decentralized optimization involve directed graphs.
 For example, in wireless networks the communication radius of a node is a function of its broadcasting power; if nodes do not all transmit at the same power level, communications will naturally be directed.
-Any distributed optimization protocol meant to work in wireless networks must be prepared to deal with unidirectional communications.
+Any decentralized optimization protocol meant to work in wireless networks must be prepared to deal with unidirectional communications.

 Unfortunately, it turns out that there is no direct analogue of the lazy Metropolis method for average consensus over directed graphs.
-In fact, if we consider deterministic protocols where, at each step, nodes broadcast information to their neighbors and then update their states based on the messages they have received, then it can be proven no such protocol can result in average consensus; see \cite{julien-john}.
-We thus need to make an additional assumption to solve the average consensus problem over directed graphs.
+In fact, if we consider deterministic protocols where, at each step, nodes broadcast information to their neighbors and then update their states based on the messages they have received, then it can be proven that no such protocol can result in average consensus; see \cite{julien-john}. \ao{The main obstacle is that the consensus iterations we have considered up to now (e.g., in Section \ref{sec:averaging}) relied on doubly stochastic matrices in their updates, which cannot be done over graphs that are time-varying and directed.} We thus need to make an additional assumption to solve the average consensus problem over directed graphs.

 A standard assumption in the field is that {\em every node always knows its out-degree}.
 In other words, whenever a node broadcasts a message it knows how many other nodes are within listening range.
 In practice, this can be accomplished in practice via a two-level scheme, wherein nodes broadcast hello-messages at an identical and high power level, while the remainder of the messages are transmitted at lower power levels.
 The initial exchange of hello-messages provides estimates of distance to neighboring nodes, allowing each node to see how many listeners it has as a function of its transmission power.
-Alternatively, the out-degrees can be estimated in a distributed manner using linear iterations~\cite{Charalambous2016distributed}.
+Alternatively, the out-degrees can be estimated in a decentralized manner using linear iterations~\cite{Charalambous2016decentralized}, assuming that the underlying communication topology is strongly connected.